 Some of the characteristics the applicant reviewers look for are good academic standing; past experience; thoughtful consideration to a career path; a genuine interest in the internship; an expression of responsibility and dedication; strong interpersonal and leadership skills; self-confidence; positive attitude and strong work ethic; and a willingness to learn from people who have more knowledge and experience than they do.

-An interview, which can be conducted via phone or skype, is also a requirement for the application and will be arranged once the application is received.
-Applicants are typically informed by the middle of November as to whether they have been accepted into the program.
+An interview, which can be conducted in person, via phone or skype, is also a requirement for the application and will be arranged once the application is received.
+Applicants should be informed by early October as to whether they have been accepted into the program.

 Contact Dave Tinsley with any questions about the application process.